How to Sell a Home in California: 10 Simple Steps

 General home prep and selling timelines

 The number of days on market (DOM) — the time from listing to having a signed contract — can fluctuate depending on the location, price, and condition of your California home.
-The current statewide medians range between 18 and 41 days.
+As of May 2024, statewide median ranges between 16 and 33 days.
 Sellers must also take into account the typical 43 additional days a buyer needs to close on a purchase loan.

 2. Interview at least 3 agents and hire the best match

-Having the right agent by your side can make all the difference in your selling experience, move timeline, and your final proceeds, says Oriana Shea, a Long Beach area real estate agent who has been helping sellers for more than 26 years.
+Having the right agent by your side can make all the difference in your selling experience, move timeline, and final proceeds, says Oriana Shea, a Long Beach area real estate agent who has been helping sellers for more than 27 years.

 For example, “There are a lot of components to the listing contract these days that have been added in over the last several years,” Shea says.
 A top agent can also help you avoid common California pitfalls that can cause delays or even cancel a deal.